Internet Matters etc…

 To provide some guidance, containment and clarity for clients and supervisees with regards to social networking, online or media presence.

 Email: I am not currently using an e-mail encryption programme, so any emails we send to each other may be vulnerable to viruses or human error.
 For this reason, it is best to be thoughtful about what you include in emails to me, and which email address you choose to use with me.
 Often, it is best to rely on email for non-confidential communications like setting up appointment times and things like that.
-In an effort to keep confidential and psychological material “in the room” it is best avoided in emails unless we discuss it beforehand.
-I will always request your preferred email address from our first session.
+In an effort to keep confidential material “in the room” it is best avoided in emails unless we discuss it beforehand.
+I will always request your preferred email address from the outset.
 If you choose to communicate with me by email, be aware that all emails are retained in the logs of Internet Service Providers.
 Furthermore, they can be vulnerable to viruses and unintended forwarding or replication.
 If you are concerned about the confidentiality of your emails, you may wish to contact me by telephone instead.
 I check emails regularly.
 I endeavour to respond to all emails at the earliest opportunity, usually within one working day.
 Emails should never be used in the event of an emergency, in which case you should contact emergency services.

 Text: You may feel free to contact me by text message to alert me if you are running late for a session or for similar reasons.
 However, because of the lack of context of text messages, it is generally not the best method for communicating with me about more important matters, so please do phone and leave me a message.